katarina-vc/xv6-extent-based-file-system/README.md

 ## Implementation Notes

-Screenshots for all parts can be found in the [Project 4 Screenshots](/Project%204%20Screenshots) folder.
+Screenshots for all parts can be found in the [Screenshots](/Project%204%20Screenshots) folder.

 ## Part 1 - Adding `lseek`
 To implement the `lseek` system call with `SEEK_SET` functionality, we first needed to add it in as a system call.
 The code lives in `sysfile.c`, as that is also the location of all other file-related system calls.
 It accepts a file descriptor and an offset, and verifies that the arguments are valid.
 It obtains a file pointer via `myproc()->ofile[fileDescriptor]`, which then allows us to add the offset argument to `filePointer->off`.
 It returns this updated ofset value.